Add Wi-Fi coverage without replacing your router with these extenders

 - Powerline speeds can be inconsistent

-This powerline adapter with a Wi-Fi extender is a great way to get connected when there isn't enough Wi-Fi signal to extend.

-Best Coverage: Linksys RE9000
+Best coverage: Linksys RE9000

-The Linksys RE9000 looks more like a traditional Wi-Fi router than an extender thanks to its desktop design and four antennas sticking out of each corner.
+Thanks to its desktop design and four antennas sticking out of each corner, the Linksys RE9000 looks more like a traditional Wi-Fi router than an extender.
 This bulky design has the specs to back it up with a tri-band Wi-Fi connection maxing out at AC3000.
 This speed is broken down to 400Mbps at 2.4GHz, 866Mbps on one 5GHz band, and 1733Mbps on the other 5GHz bands.
-One of these 5GHz bands is always used to connect to the base router allowing for a consistent and stable connection.
+One of these 5GHz bands is always connected to the base router allowing for a consistent and stable connection.

 This extender also has support for MU-MIMO, which allows it to handle many wireless devices without delay, and four gigabit Ethernet ports allow you to connect your home office or entertainment center with ease.
-All of these connections are kept fast since the RE9000 always has one band dedicated to transmitting data to and from the router.
+Moreover, these connections are kept fast since the RE9000 has one band dedicated to transmitting data to and from the router.

 Pros: